pantheon-systems/documentation/source/content/ssh-keys.md

   This command works on Linux, MacOS, and Windows 10.

-  Unless you have reason to change it, leave the default location of `~/.ssh/id_rsa` as is.
+  Leave the default location of `~/.ssh/id_rsa` as is, unless you have reason to change it.
 If the command says the key already exists, you can either overwrite it, or continue to the next step with your existing key.

-1. A passphrase is recommended to provide greater security, but can conflict with tools that cannot handle them.
+1. Set a passphrase for better security.

+   We recommend using a passphrase, but it can conflict with some tools.

-1. Once the files are created, copy the contents of `~/.ssh/id_rsa.pub` to your clipboard.
+1. Copy the contents of `~/.ssh/id_rsa.pub` to your clipboard after the files are created.

    Linux and Mac users can `cat`the file to the terminal and copy the output: